Trevor Story Preview, Player Props: Red Sox vs. Dodgers

-The Boston Red Sox, including Trevor Story (hitting .244 in his past 10 games, with four doubles, two walks and an RBI), take on starter Lance Lynn and the Los Angeles Dodgers at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Trevor Story (batting .244 in his past 10 games, with four doubles, a home run, two walks and three RBI), take on starting pitcher Julio Urias and the Los Angeles Dodgers at Fenway Park, Saturday at 4:10 PM ET.

-In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Astros.
+He notched a home run while going 2-for-4 in his most recent game against the Dodgers.

 Trevor Story Game Info & Props vs. the Dodgers